mstksg/inCode/copy/entries/type-levels.md

 But is this a good idea?
 Probably not.

-One very common usage of this type is for "extensible" systems that let you store components of different types in a container, as long as they all support some common interface (ie, the widgets system from the [Luke Palmer][palmer] post).
+Anyway, one very common usage of this type is for "extensible" systems that let you store components of different types in a container, as long as they all support some common interface (ie, the widgets system from the [Luke Palmer][palmer] post).

 For example, we could have a list of any item as long as the item is an instance of `Show`: that's `HList Showable`!